barumau/pandunia/pol/pandunia-pol.md

 a - przy, z, na, w, u
 a ke - gdzie
+a korte - wkrótce
 a le - tu (tutaj, tam)
 a line - online (na linii, w sieci)
+a misal - na przykład
-a nove - właśnie, dopiero co, ostatnio, niedawno
+a neu - właśnie, dopiero co, ostatnio, niedawno
 a proxe - blisko (niemal, prawie)
 a retre - wstecz
 a sababe de - ponieważ, bo
 a sube - pod (poniżej)
+a supre - nad
 a zay den - dziś, dzisiaj
 abete - jodła
 able - móc, umieć